h8pewou/legacy-webos-feeds/README.md

 The new feed is an almost exact replica of the original feed.
 IPKs are the same as in the WebOS App Museum II, Packages + Packages.gz were updated with the new HTTP URLs.

-### WOSA Feed
-The App Museum II is also available as a Preware feed, so you can enjoy it on older devices as well.

-How to add this feed?

-1. Launch Preware
-2. Tap Manage Feeds
-3. Scroll down to New Feed, enter a unique name (e.g., wosa) and the following URL: http://weboslives.eu/feeds/wosa
-4. Read the warning message and if you are fine with the risks hit Ok
-5. Go back and let Preware to update the Feeds

 ## Bash script to create a webOS App Museum feed for Preware